 The battery bars are representing the status of the health (SOH) of the Nissan Leaf HV battery.
-In fact, this is a unique feature in Leaf.
-This directly related to the battery warranty as well.
+In fact, this is a unique feature of Leaf.
+This is directly related to the battery warranty as well.
 Here are the warranties of popular EVs. ( It is to be advised not to solely rely on the battery bars and/or the SoH itself as there figures are manipulated by some resellers)

 - Tesla (model 3 long range) 8 years, 125k miles – 70% capacity

 - Kia Soul EV 27 kWh – 10 years, 100k miles – 70% capacity

 - Tesla (model 3 short-range), BMW i3, VW e-golf, Mercedes B250 – 8 years, 100k miles – 70% capacity

 - Nissan Leaf 30 kWh – 8 years, 100k miles – 66.25% capacity

 - Chevy Bolt 60 kWh – 8 years, 100k miles – 60% capacity

 - Nissan Leaf 24 kWh – 5 years, 60k miles – 66.25% capacity